 Counterbore holes are normally not as deep as a countersink hole, and instead of having tapered sides, they’re straight.
 They also tend to have more holding strength than countersink holes for two main reasons: the force applied by the socket cap screw head is parallel to the axis, and the force applied by the screw or bolt is evenly distributed over a larger surface area.
 You won’t find these strengths with countersunk holes, which have tapered angled sides and unevenly distributed force.
 The below image will give you a better idea of their differences.

-Counterinks holes are used for wood and metal screws, while counterbores are mainly used for larger fasteners, like lag bolts.
-You’ll only really know what tool is best once you’ve made a hole with a pilot drill bit and see the size.
+Countersunk holes are used for wood and metal screws, while counterbores are mainly used for larger fasteners, like lag bolts.
 Generally, countersinks need smaller pilots than counterbores, which is why the latter is used for heavy-duty tasks in construction, machinery, and automotive.

-Sizes are typically expressed in terms of their diameter (the width of the hole), the depth (the distance from the material’s surface down to the pilot hole’s top), and the angle of the countersink.
-Counterbore sizes range from 3/16” to 1”, and countersinks 1/16” to ½”.
-We always recommend that our customers check the standard counterbore and countersink size chart to make sure their measurements are accurate.
+Countersink sizes are typically expressed in terms of their diameter (the width of the hole), depth (the distance from the material’s surface down to the pilot hole’s top), and the angle of the countersink.
+Counterbore sizes typically range from 3/16” to 1”, and countersinks 1/16” to ½”.
+We always recommend that our customers check a standard counterbore and countersink size chart to make sure their parts are designed to work with standard tooling.

 Hole Type | Description |